Read-Lab-Confederation/staph_metagenome_subtypes/Binstrain/ReadME.md

 binstrain.sh downloads the raw sequence data from the HMP based on its SRS ID [HMP site](http://hmpdacc.org/HMASM/) and list the SRS ids in the file list_samples.txt.

-Then run the following command in the terminal (assuming the list_samples.txt file is in your working directory)
+Then run the following command in the terminal

     ./binStrain.sh